-Recognizing the strategic importance of the Battle at Walloomac, New York as a part of the turning point of the American Revolution, the American Battlefield Protection Program (ABPP) of the National Park Service has provided grant funding to conduct a cultural resource survey of the site.
-This survey will study the history of the "Battle of Bennington" through documentary and archaeological evidence.
+Recognizing the strategic importance of the Battle at Walloomsac, New York as a part of the turning point of the American Revolution, the American Battlefield Protection Program (ABPP) of the National Park Service has provided grant funding to conduct a cultural resource survey of the site.
+This survey was completed in the fall of 2015 and the results will be made available later in 2016.

 Bennington Battlefield State Historic Site is the location of a Revolutionary War battle between the British forces of General John Burgoyne and Colonel Friedrich Baum against the American forces under Brigadier General John Stark and Colonel Seth Warner.
 This battle was fought in August 1777 in a British effort to capture American storehouses in Bennington to restock their depleting provisions.
 The British forces had underestimated the strength of their enemy and most of their men were killed or taken prisoner while the Americans sustained smaller losses.
 The British surrendered on October 17, 1777, after two unsuccessful battles in Saratoga.
-Facilities at the site include game fields, 276 acres, interpretive panels, information room, and restrooms.
+Facilities at the site include game fields, 375 acres, interpretive panels, information room, and restrooms.

 Deer and small game hunting are allowed in season.
 Hunting permit dates coincide with the NYS DEC hunting permit dates.

 A valid hunting license is required to obtain a hunting permit for Bennington Battlefield.

 Hunting is not permitted within 500 feet of any building, road, playground, or parking lot, and all trails are considered safety zones where hunting is not allowed.